kisslinux/kisslinux.github.io/pages/scrots.md

 title: Screenshots
 ---

-This distribution has no default desktop or window manager environments.
-The screenshots below are each user's personal environments built on top ofKISS.
+This distribution has no default desktop or window manager environment.
+The screenshots below are each user's personal customizations built on top of KISS.

 [Get in touch](https://getkiss.org/pages/contact/) if you'd like to include a screenshot of your system in the list below.